chinanf-boy/awesome-stars/README.md

 ## Shell

+- [community](https://github.com/ipfs/community) - Discussion and documentation on community practices
+- [decentralized-web-primer](https://github.com/flyingzumwalt/decentralized-web-primer) - A primer explaining IPFS and the Decentralized Web, viewable at
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,100+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [v2ray-heroku](https://github.com/wangyi2005/v2ray-heroku) -
 - [pure](https://github.com/sindresorhus/pure) - Pretty, minimal and fast ZSH prompt